- Why LuxeSmile Dentistry?

 These problems can occur for a number of reasons, but they are primarily linked to the lack of oxygen that reaches the bloodstream as a result of the obstruction the condition causes.
-Aside from those listed above, sleep apnea can also lead to a decrease in mental focus, as well as an increase in fatigue and drowsiness due to constant interruptions in the body’s natural sleep cycles.
-One, or many, of these symptoms can occur in those who have sleep apnea without their awareness, but once the condition is confirmed, it is important to seek treatment right away.
+Aside from the conditions listed above, sleep apnea can also lead to a decrease in mental focus, as well as an increase in fatigue and drowsiness due to constant interruptions in the body’s natural sleep cycles.
+One or many of these symptoms can occur in those who have sleep apnea without their even being aware of the problem, but this doesn’t mean the condition isn’t dangerous to their health.
+Once the condition is confirmed, it is important to seek treatment right away.

 Sleep apnea is a condition which can affect people who are overweight, have high blood pressure, possess deformities in the nose or throat, or who have a neck wider than 16 inches.
 Some sleep apnea sufferers can also inherit the condition genetically.

 Yes and no. While people who snore do have sleep apnea, there’s a condition that’s called “silent apneic,” which refers to those who have sleep apnea without snoring.
-If you’re suffering from any of the above symptoms, but don’t snore, you may want to be examined for this condition, if only to rule it out of the possible causes.
+If you’re suffering from any of the above symptoms but don’t snore, you may still want to be examined for this condition, if only to rule it out as a possible cause.

-Dr Will Burghardt and the team at LuxeSmile offer special examinations and top treatment for those who suffer from sleep apnea, who suspect that OSA is affecting their quality of life.
-As a general health and quality of life solution, Dr. Burghardt’s OSA treatment is aimed at providing patients with the best level of comfort while they sleep, and confidence in getting a good night’s rest while reducing or even eliminating the symptoms and side effects that OSA can cause.
+Dr. Will Burghardt and the dental team at LuxeSmile offer special examinations and top treatment for those who suffer from sleep apnea or who suspect that OSA is affecting their quality of life.
+As a general health and quality-of-life solution, Dr. Burghardt’s OSA treatment is aimed at providing you with the highest level of comfort while you sleep.
+You deserve to get a good night’s rest while reducing or even eliminating the symptoms and side effects that OSA can cause.

-As with our dental care services, LuxeSmile works with many patients that have many different budgets.
-It’s good to know that there are an increasing number of medical insurance plans which can provide coverage for the examination and oral appliances that you need for obstructive sleep apnea, but we work hard to keep prices low on our end as well.
+As with our dental care services, LuxeSmile works with many patients who have many different budgets.
+It’s good to know that there are an increasing number of medical insurance plans which can provide coverage for the examination and the oral appliances that you need for obstructive sleep apnea.
+We also work hard to keep prices low on our end, of course.

-We also provide patients in the Boston, MA , Marshfield and south shore areas with a no-cost, no-obligation free home sleep study consultation, so that you can find out whether or not you need treatment without worrying about what it may cost you.
+In addition, we provide patients in the Boston, Marshfield and South Shore areas with a free, no-obligation home sleep study consultation, so that you can find out whether or not you need treatment without worrying about what it may cost you.
 We do this for patients of every age and income level, because OSA can affect anyone at any time.
 Regardless of your current weight, health history, or family history, it’s important to know whether or not OSA is something that you need to be concerned about.